 You don’t need to go on a full-on diet, but cutting out things like sugar and high-carb foods will have a big impact.
 When you eat is also quite important, it’s widely accepted that you shouldn’t eat within 3 hours of bedtime.

 Try and get more fresh green vegetables and salad in your daily diet and maybe try replacing one meal with a smoothie.
 Avoid snacking in between meals if you can and avoid soft drinks – they’re full of nasty chemicals and artificial sweeteners.

 Intermittent fasting can also be beneficial.
 I’ve only recently started doing this and it was difficult at first, but now I feel more energised with increased mental clarity plus I sleep better and awake feeling fresher.
 I usually try to eat within a 6-8 hour window and do not consume anything with calories outside of that window – I just drink water and have the occasional cup of green tea with lemon juice and ginger.
 Intermittent fasting forces your body to be more efficient and use fat stores as energy – since I started doing this I find I have more energy on my daily morning bike rides despite not having eaten anything for the previous 12-13hrs.

-One of the biggest mistakes people make when trying to lose weight is to set themselves unrealistic goals.
-I’ve always been told that around 2-4lbs a week is a sensible weight loss to aim for.
+One of the biggest mistakes people make when trying to lose weight is to set unrealistic goals.
+I’ve always been told that around 2-4 lbs a week is a sensible weight loss to aim for.
 If you lose weight slower and more consistently then you’re likely to keep it off.

-If you are thinking of buying an electric bike with the primary aim of losing weight, it has been proven in numerous studies that the e-bike can be a great fitness tool – but remember, at some stage you’ll need to start pushing your limits a little in order to make progress.
+If you are thinking of buying an electric bike with the primary aim of losing weight, it has been proven in numerous studies that the e-bike can be a great fitness tool – but remember, at some stage, you’ll need to start pushing your limits a little to make progress.